 - Experienced withdrawal symptoms as the effects of drinking wore off

 While these are the symptoms needed to make a formal diagnosis of alcohol use disorder, they are not the only signs of a problem.
-Other signs there is a problematic relationship with alcohol are drinking to destress, feeling like alcohol is needed in order to have fun, and fearing what life without drinking would be like.
+Books on alcoholism list other signs there is a problematic relationship with alcohol are drinking to distress, feeling like alcohol is needed in order to have fun, and fearing what life without drinking would be like.